So you got in a hurry and you overfilled the oil in your mower engine. No big deal right? Wrong.

 Will Too Much Oil Prevent a Lawn Mower from Starting?

 Too much engine oil can easily damage your machine.
-The oil pan on the small engines used on lawn mowers is very small.
+The oil pan for the small engines used on lawn mowers is very small.

 Excess Oil Can Foul the Spark Plug & Get Oil in the Carburetor